Odd-even parity dependent transport in an annular Kitaev chain: RESULTS AND DISCUSSION

 Since the model is in a ring shape, it satisfies rotational symmetry.
 As depicted in Fig. \ref{Fig2}, we take a ring composed of six lattice points as a representative example.
 The left-hand electrode is firmly fixed to the first lattice point of the chain, and subsequently, the right-hand electrode is systematically shifted from $j = 2$ to $j = 6$.
 When the right-hand electrode is connected to lattice points $j = 1$ and $j = 4$, a symmetric configuration of the left and right electrodes is established.
 Under such symmetric conditions, all the transmitted particles are free electrons, and both local Andreev reflection and crossed Andreev reflection are effectively suppressed.
-As the magnetic field phase changes, the direct transmission coefficient exhibits two resonant peaks in the vicinity of $\pi/3$ and $2\pi/3$, which arises from the system exhibiting two topological phase transitions at $\mu=1$ \cite{miaoTopologicalPhaseTransition2022}, with the topologically trivial and nontrivial phases being separated by boundaries at $\pi/3$ and $2\pi/3$.
-Along with a distinct trough around $\phi=\pi/2$, by referring to Eq. (\ref{Eq1}), it becomes evident that $\phi$ exerts an influence on the hopping energies of electrons and holes.
-At $\phi = \pi/2$, the hopping energies of electrons and holes reach an equality, resulting in a state of dynamic equilibrium that gives rise to the observed trough.
-When the electrodes are asymmetrically coupled to lattice of the ring, in addition to free electrons, a small number of Cooper pairs also serve as transmitted particles.
-In the context of LAR, an electron can interact with another electron at the interface of the electrode and superconductor forming a Cooper pair that enters into the superconductor, meanwhile, a hole propagates along the opposite direction, as shown in Fig. \ref{Fig1}(c).
-Regarding CAR, the asymmetry between the left and right electrodes provides an opportunity for electrons from different electrodes to combine and form a Cooper pair that enters into the superconductor, as illustrated in Fig. \ref{Fig1}(d).
+As the magnetic field phase changes, the direct transmission coefficient exhibits two resonant peaks in the vicinity of $N\pi/3$ and $2N\pi/3$, which arises from the system exhibiting two topological phase transitions at $\mu=1$, with the topologically trivial and nontrivial phases being separated by boundaries at $N\pi/3$ and $2N\pi/3$, the $Z_2$ topological invariant characterizing the phase is discussed in \cite{Miao2022}, see in particular Fig. 3(f) for a visual representation of its behavior across the topological phase transition.
+Along with a distinct trough around $\Phi=N\pi/2$, by referring to Eq. (\ref{Eq1}), it becomes evident that $\Phi$ exerts an influence on the hopping energies of electrons and holes.
+At $\Phi = N\pi/2$, the hopping energies of electrons and holes reach an equality, resulting in a state of dynamic equilibrium that gives rise to the observed trough.
+When the electrodes are asymmetrically coupled to lattice of the ring, in addition to $T_\text{DT}$, $T_\text{LAR}$, and $T_\text{CAR}$ also manifest.
+In the context of LAR, a single incoming electron being reflected as a hole, with a corresponding Cooper pair added to the superconductor, as shown in Fig. \ref{Fig1}(c).
+Regarding CAR, a single electron impinges on the superconductor interface, a hole is reflected from the opposite interface, with a Cooper pair enters into the superconductor, as illustrated in Fig. \ref{Fig1}(d).
 To facilitate a more intuitive observation of the results, we have reorganized the sequence of the figures.
-It is apparent that when the right-hand electrode is connected to lattice point $j = 2$, the $T - \phi$ curve is indistinguishable from that when it is connected to lattice point $j = 6$.
+It is apparent that when the right-hand electrode is connected to lattice point $j = 2$, the $T - \Phi$ curve is indistinguishable from that when it is connected to lattice point $j = 6$.
 This finding implies that there is no discernible difference between clockwise and counter-clockwise wiring configurations for these two cases.
 This conclusion can also be corroborated in the cases of $j = 3$ and $j = 5$ in Fig. \ref{Fig2}(e) and Fig. \ref{Fig2}(f).